ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 they want to connect.

 Connections are instances of user-authenticated, mobile sessions between two endpoints.
 Connections run within tunnels between hosts.
-A tunnel is a server-authenticated containers that multiplex multiple connections between the same hosts.
+A tunnel is a server-authenticated container that multiplexes multiple connections between the same hosts.
 All connections in a tunnel share the same transport state machine and encryption.
 Each tunnel has a dedicated control connection used to configure and manage the tunnel over time.
 Moreover, since tunnels are independent of the network address information, they may be reused as both ends of the tunnel move about the network.